The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data: Painlev e-type asymptotics

-In fact, $\Sigma$ is the boundary of $\Omega$. \begin{remark} The sufficiently small angle $\varphi$ need to ensure all sectors opened by this angle fall within their respective decaying regions.
-Moreover, there is no intersection between $\Sigma$ and $\partial\mathcal{K}$.
-The same is true between $\Sigma$ and critical lines $\mathcal{Y}$, see Figure \ref{signdbar}. \end{remark}
+All sectors opened by this angle must fall within their respective decaying areas, hence the angle $\varphi$ must small enough.
+Furthermore, $\Sigma$ does not cross with $\partial\mathcal{K}$.
+Figure \ref{signdbar} illustrates this.
+The same is true between $\Sigma$ and crucial lines $\mathcal{Y}$, . \end{remark}